dbenesh82/host_specificity_lcl_analyses/calc_specificity/calc_specificity_patterns.md

     ##
     ## Residuals:
     ##     Min      1Q  Median      3Q     Max
-    ## -1.4723 -1.0706 -0.1211  0.8106  3.2172
+    ## -1.4413 -1.0681 -0.1404  0.8216  3.2259
     ##
     ## Coefficients:
     ##             Estimate Std.
 Error t value Pr(>|t|)
-    ## (Intercept)  2.38579    0.06519  36.599  < 2e-16 ***
+    ## (Intercept)  2.36019    0.06594  35.795  < 2e-16 ***
-    ## rel_diff    -0.11867    0.02614  -4.539 6.51e-06 ***
+    ## rel_diff    -0.11122    0.02630  -4.229 2.62e-05 ***
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
     ##
-    ## Residual standard error: 1.082 on 816 degrees of freedom
+    ## Residual standard error: 1.082 on 804 degrees of freedom
-    ##   (1021 observations deleted due to missingness)
+    ##   (1033 observations deleted due to missingness)
-    ## Multiple R-squared:  0.02462,    Adjusted R-squared:  0.02343
+    ## Multiple R-squared:  0.02176,    Adjusted R-squared:  0.02054
-    ## F-statistic:  20.6 on 1 and 816 DF,  p-value: 6.509e-06
+    ## F-statistic: 17.89 on 1 and 804 DF,  p-value: 2.616e-05

-These data are not necessarily independent, given that multiple growth measurements can come from a single species (e.g. growth in first host, second host, etc.).
+Each point on the previous plot is not necessarily independent, given that multiple growth measurements can come from a single species (e.g. growth in first host, second host, etc.).
 Previously, we saw that specificity in first and second hosts is uncorrelated, so it is not likely that this matters.
 Still, we can take the previous plot and see if the parasite species seems to matter.

 ``` r
 ggplot(filter(growth_df, hosts > 1),